 Click map labels for region details.
 Large map

-*Long-term average number of tropical cyclones may change slightly from one year to the next as a new season of data is added to the calculation.
+*Long-term average number of tropical cyclones, calculated using data from 1969–2014, may change slightly from one year to the next as a new season of data becomes available.

-The northern region also has a near average outlook for this season.
-In an average year the northern region usually sees two or three named storms and one or two tropical lows that become cyclones after moving into the western or eastern regions.
-About three quarters of the tropical cyclones in the northern region impact the coast.
-Forecast accuracy in this region is low.
+The Northern region is most likely to experience fewer tropical cyclones than average this season, with a 36% chance of more tropical cyclones than average; 64% chance of fewer tropical cyclones than average.
+In an average year the Northern region typically experiences three cyclones, and one or two tropical lows that later become cyclones after moving into the Western or Eastern regions.
+About three-quarters of the tropical cyclones in the Northern region impact the coast.
+Outlook accuracy in this region is very low.

-The eastern region outlook indicates a near average tropical cyclone season is most likely (42% chance of above average, 58% chance of below average.
-About a quarter of tropical cyclones in the eastern region make landfall.
-Forecast accuracy in this region is low.
+The Eastern region is most likely to experience fewer tropical cyclones than average this season, with only a 27% chance of more than average; 73% chance of fewer than average.
+About a quarter of tropical cyclones in the Eastern region make landfall.
+Outlook accuracy in this region is low.

-Percentages such as a 40% chance of having more tropical cyclones than average (60% chance of having fewer) mean that for every ten years with similar climate patters to those currently observed, four years would be expected to have an above-average number of tropical cyclones and six years would be expected to have a below-average number of tropical cyclones.
-On average, 11 tropical cyclones occur over the full Australian region, with four making landfall.
-Although there are often fewer tropical cyclones on average over the Australian region during El Niño years, there has never been an El Niño year without at least one tropical cyclone making landfall over the Australian coast.
+Percentages such as a 10% chance of having more tropical cyclones than average (90% chance of having fewer) mean that for every ten years with similar climate patterns to those currently observed, one year would be expected to have an above-average number of tropical cyclones and nine years would be expected to have a below-average number of tropical cyclones.

 Before a tropical cyclone forms it is difficult to predict its exact strength and path, including whether it will make landfall.
 Along the east and west coasts fewer than half of the cyclones impact onshore areas, with the majority staying out to sea.
 Conversely, along the north coast more than half of the cyclones impact the coast.
 Tropical cyclones which remain out to sea can still cause storm surges, gales and areas of heavy/flooding rainfall over land.